o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 To access the profiling markers, include `<AzCore/Debug/Profile.h>` in your C++ file.
 O3DE then forwards the markers to the enabled profiler Gem.
 Most use cases are covered using these two macros:

-- **AZ_PROFILE_FUNCTION** : To place at the start of a function, it will automatically grab the name of the function and take the duration of the whole function execution.
+- **AZ_PROFILE_FUNCTION** : Start a timing event with the name of the current function.
-- **AZ_PROFILE_SCOPE** : To place at the start of a scope "{}".
-You have to provide a name, and it will take the duration of the scope it is in (so from the AZ_PROFILE_SCOPE to the next "}").
+- **AZ_PROFILE_SCOPE** : Start a timing event with a custom name.

+A timing event is automatically ended when you reach the end of the current scope (the next "}").
+Its duration is computed as follows `timeAtEventEnd - timeAtEventStart`.

-These two macros take a "Budget" as argument, it is used to group these tags under the same category.
-You can see the available budgets if you look for `AZ_DEFINE_BUDGET`.
+You have to provide a "Budget" argument when using any of these two macros.
+The budget is used to group these tags under the same category.
+The following budgets are available by default :

+- Animation
+- Audio
+- AzCore
+- Editor
+- Entity
+- Game
+- System
+- Physics

+You can create new budget types by using `AZ_DEFINE_BUDGET(YOUR_BUDGET_NAME)` in the global scope of a C++ file.

 Example usage: